DaveBenham/VenomModules/README.md

 - Endless loop: Patch the Idle output to the Gate input.
 - Gated loop: Patch the Idle output to the Retrigger input.
 The envelope will loop as long as the Gate input is held high.
 This will only work as an LFO if the envelope does not have a Sustain stage.

-By patching the same control voltage to all stage time inputs and setting the attenuverters to -100%, you get volt per octave control over the LFO frequency.
+The V/Oct input applies to all timed stages equally, giving you V/Oct control over the LFO rate.

 By using very short stage lengths, the looping envelope can be run at audio rates.
 However, the accuracy of stage timing is limited by the VCV sample rate, so the oscillator will not quite respond 1 V/Oct.
 Each stage timing can be off by as much as 1 sample, and this small error can become very significant at audio rates, especially as the pitch rises.